PermutaTriangle/CombCov/agenda_meetings.md

 In PermStruct terminology, our "root object" will be the `StringSet` class itself and this is what CombCov will be trying to find a cover for.
 The root object is represented as a string of `n` 1's, simply meaning that it contains it's `n` first elements.
-What Gurobi then does is finding a (binary) linear combinatin of strings that is a mix of 0's and 1's that cover the 11...1 string.
+What Gurobi then does is finding a (binary) linear combination of strings that is a mix of 0's and 1's that cover the 11...1 string.

 When running CombCov for `StringSet` (easily generalized for other combinatorial object) the user specifies a